AdaCore/cuda/doc/installation.rst

   make
   ./main

-You need only perform this step at installation.
+You need only perform this check at installation.
 You should see:

 .. code-block:: shell